uriahf/rtichoke/README.md

 ### Performance Data

-For roc, lift, precision recall, gains, decision curves and for performance table you can alternatively prepare a performance data and use it as an input, but instead of create\_**curve use plot**\_curve and instead of create\_performance\_table use render\_performance\_table:
+For roc, lift, precision recall, gains and decision curves and for performance table you can alternatively prepare a performance data and use it as an input, but instead of create\_**curve use plot**\_curve and instead of create\_performance\_table use render\_performance\_table: